 Now home to LSE, 20 Kingsway used to house the Tea Cup Inn – a tea shop for suffragettes.
 The offices of the Women’s Social and Political Union were at Clement’s Inn and their newspaper printed at the St Clement’s Press on Clare Market.
-Hayley Reed finds that if you look closely traces of the suffragettes, LSE’s early neighbours, can still be found around our campus today.
+If you look closely traces of the suffragettes, LSE’s early neighbours, can still be found around our campus today.

 LSE moved to Clare Market and Houghton Street in 1902 to occupy the newly-built Passmore Edwards Hall – and was surrounded on all sides by suffragette affiliations.
 When the Tea Cup Inn opened in 1910 on the ground floor and basement of 20 Kingsway (then known as Bank Buildings), the Women’s Social and Political Union (WSPU) general office was at 4 Clement’s Inn, and had been since 1906.

 The Tea Cup Inn was run by Alice Mary Hansell (and for a short time Marion Shallard).
 Tea shops like this were known as safe spaces for suffragettes to meet.
 The Tea Cup Inn advertised in Votes for Women and was close to the WSPU offices at Clement’s Inn.
 When the London Opera House opened in 1911 it was used as a large meeting space and the Tea Cup Inn found itself conveniently located just across the road.
 The London Opera House is now the Peacock Theatre, which, along with 20 Kingsway, is now part of LSE.